An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical experiments

 \subsection{Full adaptivity study}

 Last, we employ both adaptive sampling and adaptive mesh refinement.
-Compared with the fixed mesh under full Monte Carlo sampling, the fully adaptive setting is able to accurately capture the statistics of the random solution while using substantially fewer samples and degrees of freedom (DoF); see Figure~\ref{fig:combined_evolution} and Table~\ref{table:combined_final_values}.
-Moreover, the adaptive procedure simultaneously balances the discretization errors and the computational complexity associated with the physical domain discretization, as expected.
-In the numerical simulations, the total elapsed time for the fixed fine mesh with \(260{,}282\) DoF under full sampling is \(51.0\) hours, whereas the fully adaptive case, refined from \(29{,}162 \rightarrow 43{,}378\) DoF, requires only \(8.72\) hours; see Table~\ref{table: combined_comp_index}.
-In terms of the \texttt{CI} comparison, the fully adaptive optimization reduces the computational effort needed to reach the fully refined optimum shape by nearly one order of magnitude.
-Finally, the resulting final designs are displayed in Figure~\ref{fig:combined_final_design}.
+Compared with the fixed fine mesh under full Monte Carlo sampling, the fully adaptive framework accurately captures the stochastic response while requiring substantially fewer samples and degrees of freedom (DoF); see Figure~\ref{fig:combined_evolution} and Table~\ref{table:combined_final_values}.
+Moreover, the adaptive procedure simultaneously balances the discretization error and the computational effort associated with the spatial and stochastic approximations.
+In the numerical simulations, the total runtime for the fixed fine mesh with $260{,}282$ DoF under full sampling is $45.6$ hours, whereas the fully adaptive framework, employing meshes ranging from $29{,}162$ to $43{,}378$ DoF and Monte Carlo sample sizes between $2$ and $6$, requires only $8.72$ hours; see Table~\ref{table:combined_comp_index}.
+According to the computational cost indicator \texttt{CI}, the fully adaptive strategy reduces the computational effort by nearly two orders of magnitude.